FennMacon/suburban-adventure/README.md

 - **Forest Environment** - Dense tree coverage surrounding the plaza in suburban mode
 - **Suburban Elements** - Mailboxes, scattered trees, and bushes throughout the landscape
 - **WASD/Arrow key movement controls** - walk around and explore the plaza
+- **Mobile touch controls** - virtual joystick for movement and touch for camera rotation
 - **Mouse camera controls** - look around and take in the Massachusetts vibes

 ### Interactive Features